DU-BIA-Elmore-4390-W19/homework-4-xiaomangai/homework-4.md

 testing  <- df[-inTraining, ]
 ```

-1. Fit a regression tree to the training set.
+### (b) Fit a regression tree to the training set.
 Plot the tree, and interpret the results.
 What test MSE do you obtain?

 ``` r
 tree_carseats <- rpart(Sales ~ . , training)